google/zetasql/docs/functions-and-operators.md

 **Description**

-Gets a value from an array at a specific location.
+Gets a value from an array at a specific position.

-**Input types**
+Input values:

 + `array_expression`: The input array.
-+ `position_keyword`: Where the index for the array should start and how out-of-range indexes are handled.
-Your choices are:
++ `position_keyword(index)`: Determines where the index for the array should start and how out-of-range indexes are handled.
+The index is an integer that represents a specific position in the array.
-  + `OFFSET`: The index starts at zero.
+  + `OFFSET(index)`: The index starts at zero.
 Produces an error if the index is out of range.
+Produces the same result as `index` by itself.
-  + `SAFE_OFFSET`: The index starts at
+  + `SAFE_OFFSET(index)`: The index starts at
     zero.
 Returns `NULL` if the index is out of range.
-  + `ORDINAL`: The index starts at one.
+  + `ORDINAL(index)`: The index starts at one.
     Produces an error if the index is out of range.
-  + `SAFE_ORDINAL`: The index starts at
+  + `SAFE_ORDINAL(index)`: The index starts at
     one.
 Returns `NULL` if the index is out of range.
 + `index`: An integer that represents a specific position in the array.
+If used by itself without a position keyword, the index starts at zero and produces an error if the index is out of range.

 **Return type**